 - Conduct herbicide applications for invasive plant control.

-- Exemplify High Reliability Organizing principles, and commitment to excellent conservation and operational outcomes.
+- Exemplify High Reliability Organizing principles, and commit to excellent conservation and operational outcomes.

 - Contribute thoughtful and constructive input to after action reviews and during action reviews to improve Team safety, efficacy, efficiency, and internal/external communications.